NYS Supportive Housing Program (NYSSHP)

 Funding Award Details

-Three years, with a two-year extension possible.
-Subject to annual appropriations.
+The contract term is 3 years, with a two-year extension possible, subject to annual appropriations.

 Network Notes